 Still, there’s no guarantee you’ll receive unbiased information when calling a treatment center.
 Knowing which questions to ask, and what questions to be prepared to answer, will empower you to get the facts you need and to determine for yourself if the rehab you’re calling is really the right one for you.

 Usually, the admissions specialist will begin the call with a series of questions to learn more about you, your medical and substance use history, and your current condition.
 This series of questions is often referred to as an “initial assessment,” and is quite standard between different facilities.
-Though this process frequently occurs via telephone, if you visit a rehab center to see the facilities, you can do this appointment in-person as well.
+Initial assessments usually occur via telephone.
+But you can also do it in-person if you visit a rehab center to see their facilities.

 Note: This initial admissions assessment is different from your check-in assessment, which is a much more in-depth evaluation performed by licensed mental health professionals and medical staff when you arrive at an inpatient facility for your stay.